saipreethamsanda/saipreethamsanda-Real-time-Data-Acquisition-and-Monitoring-System-for-Vehicles/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
--Here is the updated acknowledgments section:

 ---

 ## Acknowledgements